Daria Morgendorffer: Cameos

 Daria makes a brief cameo in the Drawn Together episode "Lost in Parking Space, Part Two".
 She is being tortured in the basement of a Hot Topic along with other cartoon characters.
 She has a nail being hammered into her eye and says, "This is men's fault", in her infamous monotone and is rather indifferent to the pain.
 Also, at one point in the MTV animated series Undergrads, Gimpy is talking to his friends via webcam when a female hacker hacks into the video stream and edits Gimpy to look like Daria.

 In late 2010, following the DVD release, Daria was licensed as a voice for Garmin and TomTom GPS systems; original putdowns and jokes were recorded.

 In 2013, CollegeHumor created a parody trailer for a live-action Daria film starring Aubrey Plaza.

 She appeared in The Simpsons episode "Bart vs. Itchy & Scratchy", on a poster of Cartoon Women's History.

-She made a brief appearance in the Family Guy episode "Peter & Lois' Wedding", where Joe Swanson tried to flirt with her in a flashback of the 1990s.
+She made a brief appearance in the Family Guy episode "Peter & Lois' Wedding", where a pre-handicapped Joe Swanson tried to flirt with her at the MTV Beach House in a flashback of the 1990s, only to be rejected.

 Daria appears in the Robot Chicken episodes "Kramer vs. Showgirls" and "May Cause Weebles to Fall Down".

 Reception

-Carol A. Stabile and Mark Harrison, authors of Prime Time Animation: Television Animation and American Culture, said that "for the cerebral, writerly types who liked television Daria was the outcast she-hero who dared to say things they were too scared to say in their teenage years."
+Carol A. Stabile, author of Prime Time Animation: Television Animation and American Culture, said that "for the cerebral, writerly types who liked television Daria was the outcast she-hero who dared to say things they were too scared to say in their teenage years."
 Van Toffler, then the general manager of MTV, said in 1998 that Daria "has an attitude about parents, school, and siblings that is common to the experiences of our audience.
 She is a good spokesperson for MTV ... intelligent but subversive."
 A 1997 The Nation article referred to Daria as "a 10th grade Dorothy Parker".
 Another critic praising the character said that she is like "a 50-year-old deadpan Jewish comic in the body of a 16-year-old".
 Jennifer Vineyard, a writer of My Life as Liz, said "Daria made it cool to be a smart chick."
 Vineyard added, "Just the presence of people or characters like Daria help make it cool to be yourself.
 There's a tendency for young girls to play dumb.
 Characters like Daria show you that you don't have to."

 Some commentators believed that the character's deadpan humor had too much morbidity for the teenage audience.
 A critic said that Daria uses her "omnivorous deadpan" contempt against other people, represented a variety of "living death", and was "a grim reaper in a dress" who was more dangerous than Marilyn Manson.
 Anita Gates of The New York Times said "And some people like her just because she says mean things.
 As far as I can tell, with her show well into its third season [...], Daria has never cracked a smile."